ibm-cloud-docs/vpc/known-issues.md

 ## `resource_type` known issues
 {: #resource-type-known-issues}

-**Issue**: Currently, not all operations that return responses with embedded `VPCReference` and `SubnetReference` schemas include the documented `resource_type` sub-property.
+**Issue**: Currently, not all operations that return responses with embedded `VPCReference` and `SubnetReference` schemas include the documented `resource_type` subproperty.

-**Workaround**: Before developing a client that makes use of the `resource_type` property of the `VPCReference` or `SubnetReference` schemas, check that the property is included in the responses returned for the operations used by your client.
+**Workaround**: Before developing a client that uses the `resource_type` property of the `VPCReference` or `SubnetReference` schemas, check that the property is included in the responses that are returned for the operations that are used by your client.

 ## Reserved IP known issues
 {: #ip-known-issues}